WGTZ

-WGTZ (92.9 FM) is a commercial radio station licensed to Eaton, Ohio and serving the Dayton and Springfield radio market.
+WGTZ (92.9 MHz) is a commercial FM radio station licensed to Eaton, Ohio and serving the Dayton metropolitan area and Springfield metropolitan area radio market.
 It is owned by Connoisseur Media with studios in Kettering, Ohio (using a Dayton address).

 WGTZ has an effective radiated power (ERP) of 40,000 watts.
 The transmitter is on Carr Drive near Albert Road in Brookville, Ohio.

 History

 MOR (1959–1972)

 The station signed on the air on November 28, 1960.
 It was founded as WCTM-FM by Stanley Coning and three other business partners, using the name Western Ohio Broadcasting Service Inc. WCTM-FM aired a middle of the road (MOR) sound in the beginning, featuring such artists as Frank Sinatra, Nat King Cole and Patti Page.
 Its original FM tower still stands today on North Barron Street in downtown Eaton near the Norfolk Southern Railway crossing with the original call letters still intact.
 WCTM-FM had a signal that did not reach Dayton originally.
 It was powered at 20,000 watts, with a 120 ft antenna.

 In the 1960s, Coning was locked out of the station in an attempt by his partners to take over the operation.
 The case was taken to court.
 Coning won and became the sole owner.
 He originally wanted an AM station at first, but was unable to obtain an AM license at the time, so he went for the FM construction permit, granted in 1959.
 A serious heart attack in the early 1970s forced him to put the station up for sale.
 At the same time, Great Trails Broadcasting was looking to acquire an FM station as a sister for its Dayton AM station WING when no more new commercial FM frequencies in Dayton were available.
 WCTM-FM was the logical choice.
 Coning sold the station and eventually was granted an AM frequency several years after his health improved.
 WCTM (1130 AM) was on the air from 1981 until 2004, when he retired and sold the station due to failing health and age.
 That station is now WEDI, a simulcast of classic country station WBZI in Xenia.